How life insurance commissions work in Nepal

 Endowment IRR is typically 3.6–4.1% — below bank FD rates

-The internal rate of return on most Nepal endowment plans, held to maturity, is approximately 3.6–4.1% per year — well below current bank fixed deposit rates of 8–9%.
+The internal rate of return on a typical Nepal endowment plan, held to maturity, works out to roughly 3.6–4.1% per year on illustrative figures — below current bank fixed deposit rates of 8–9%.
 Endowment combines insurance with savings, but as a savings vehicle it underperforms.
 Term plan + FD is mathematically better for most people.
 Agents rarely present this comparison.

 Early surrender wipes out most of what you've paid